cebel/pyctd/docs/source/installation.rst

 .. _rdbms:

-Supported databases
+Supported Databases
 -------------------

-`PyCTD` uses `SQLAlchemy <http://sqlalchemy.readthedocs.io>`_ to cover a wide spectrum of RDMSs (Relational database management system).
-For best performance MySQL or MariaDB is recommended.
-But if you have no possibility to install software on your system SQLite - which needs no further installation - also works.
-Following RDMSs are supported (by SQLAlchemy):
+`PyCTD` uses `SQLAlchemy <http://sqlalchemy.readthedocs.io>`_ to cover a wide spectrum of RDMSs (relational database management system).
+We reccomend MySQL or MariaDB for best performance.
+If you cannot install software on your system, SQLite - which needs no further installation - also works.

+The following RDMSs are supported by SQLAlchemy:

 1. Firebird
 2. Microsoft SQL Server